Silvenga/silvenga.com/src/posts/archive/deploy-a-tinc-mesh-vpn-running-tap.md

 This sucks.
 Imagine if the OpenVPN server is in Florida, the two servers who want to talk to each other are located in California.
 These two servers have less than 1ms latency between them, but to chat they need to send their bits from California through 2,661 miles of (hopefully) glass, to Florida, and then back.
 If this journey takes 600 ms, that is an 599 ms overhead.

  Tinc solves this problem by using the mesh network strategy.
 In a mesh network, every node (rather than just the server and client) can relay traffic.
 Each node attempt direct connections to chat with one another.
 So instead of that 600ms round trip, I can hit < 1ms - a 600% improvement.
-If thats not a good reason, I don't know what is.
+If that's not a good reason, I don't know what is.

 In my small network (less than 20 nodes) Tinc is a perfect replacement to OpenVPN.
 Tinc provides the same security, the same TAP connections, is cross platform (Mac, Linux, Windows, Android), and is pretty stable (no issues so far).
 Although the documentation is rather lacking (took me a while to compile this tutorial).